 I piped just enough Cinnamon Buttercream on each cupcake to make it proportionate to the cupcake itself.
 I didn’t want to go overkill on this rich buttercream.
 I wanted an equal proportion of cupcake and buttercream in each bite.
 In other words, I wanted to taste the pumpkin.

 But wait, I wasn’t finished yet.
 I also wanted to add some additional nuttiness to the buttercream, so what else but pecans toasted in some brown sugar and browned butter.
-This was an added bonus to these already scrumptious cupcakes.
+This was an added bonus to these already scrumptious Pumpkin Spice Cupcakes.

 - 2 1/3 cups all purpose flour